-SAN FRANCISCO AND LAS VEGAS – (October 24, 2016) – Hyperledger Project, a collaborative cross-industry effort created to advance blockchain technology, announced today at Money20/20 in Las Vegas that 10 new members have joined the project to help create an open standard for distributed ledgers for a new generation of transactional applications.
-Hyperledger now has 95 members, making it the fastest growing collaborative project ever hosted by the Linux Foundation.
+SAN FRANCISCO, CA – (December 28, 2016) – Hyperledger Project, a collaborative cross-industry effort created to advance blockchain technology, announced today that eight new members have joined the project to help create an open standard for distributed ledgers for a new generation of transactional applications.
+Last month, Hyperledger announced it reached 100 active members in less than one year, a huge milestone for the open source project, hosted by The Linux Foundation.

 New Member Quotes:

 “To compete today, every company needs to foster innovation that delivers real business value.
 Blockchain has the potential to disrupt the way many of CA’s customers do business,” said Otto Berkes, chief technology officer, CA Technologies.
 “We’re honored to be a part of Hyperledger and look forward to collaborating with other members to help shape open standards for blockchain.
 It’s an exciting time for this because blockchain is not just about Bitcoin anymore, and the range of potential applications with it is vast for of our customers.
 This partnership will help us influence what that future looks like for both CA and our customers as they embark on their digital transformation journey.”

 “We are honored to have been selected to join the Hyperledger Project,” said Paul Snow, Founder, Factom Foundation.
 “We are looking forward to helping build the open source framework for securing data and systems with our blockchain solution.”